nytud/hunlp-GATE/README.md

   * If you want to use *Huntag3* (NP chunking, NER):
     * Run `Lang_Hungarian/resources/huntag3/setup_linux.sh` (Ubuntu, Debian Linux) to install required dependencies for Huntag3 (superuser privileges required).
     * See `Lang_Hungarian/resources/huntag3/models/README.md` for obtaining trained models for Huntag3.
+  ... or run `complete.sh` (on Linux) to obtain resources not included in this repository.
 3. Copy the whole directory `Lang_Hungarian` into your GATE user plugin directory.
 4. Restart GATE Developer.
 You should now see **Lang_Hungarian** in the list of installed plugins.
    If it's not there, check if your user plugin directory is set (see steps 2-4. in *Method 1.* above).